FarkostInteractive/VerdantPage/Documentation/Component Reference/Data Types/VerdantType.md

 | `Allow Alpha` | Allows you to enable and disable alpha testing.
 This should always be disabled unless you absolutely need alpha as it has a bigger impact on performance than any other type parameter.
 Disabled parameters will be greyed out. |

 #### Surface Properties

+LOD properties that influence how the surface of the type looks.
+Most of these are similar to the parameters on the Unity standard shader.
+You can think of them as material properties.

 |:---------------|:--------------------------|
 | `Color` | A color that gets multiplied into the texture |